couchbase/cbft/docs/dev-guide/concepts.md

 ## Data Source

-The data used to populate an index comes from a _Data Source_.
+The data used to populate an index comes from a _Data Source_, or sometimes just called a _Source_.

 A data source, for example, might be all the documents stored in a Couchbase bucket.

+Another data source, for example, might be all the files in a subdirectory tree that match some naming patterns.

+Each index is defined with a single data source.

 ## Index Alias

-An _Index Alias_ is a type of index that's not a normal index, but is more of a virtual index that points to other, real indexes.
+An _Index Alias_ is a type of index that's a "virtual index" that points to other, real indexes.

 Similar to a symbolic link in a filesystem, an index alias allows a naming level of indirection, so that applications can refer to a